When a loved one dies because of the negligence of a person or a medical professional, a wrongful death may have occurred.

-- Spouses may file a wrongful death claim to recover compensation for future earnings as well as loss of consortium.
+A surviving spouse may file a wrongful death claim to recover compensation for future earnings as well as loss of consortium.
 While emotional distress is not generally accounted for in a wrongful death claim, survivors may be able to recover damages for things the deceased would have provided if he or she had lived.
-This includes protection, aid, comfort, advice and guidance.
+This includes protection, aid, comfort, advice, and guidance.

-- Minor children, including adopted children, of the deceased may file a wrongful death claim to recover compensation for loss of parental guidance and companionship and loss of future financial support resulting from the death of the parent.
+Minor children, including adopted children, of the deceased may file a wrongful death action to recover financial compensation for the loss of parental guidance, companionship, and loss of future financial support resulting from the death of the parent.

-A statute of limitation is the amount of time family members or the estate has to file a wrongful death claim following the death of a loved one.
+A statute of limitation is the amount of time family members or the estate have to file a wrongful death claim following the death of a loved one.

 Under California Code of Civil Procedure §335.1, a wrongful death claim must be filed within two years of the date the decedent died.
-If the case is not filed within that time period, family members may lose the right to file the claim at all.
+If the case is not filed within that time period, surviving family members may lose the right to file the wrongful death suit.

 If the wrongful death claim is based on medical malpractice, then pursuant to California Code of Civil Procedure §340.5, a party has: